-

 Range / Habitat

-- Occurs in the Indo-Pacific from the Red Sea and East Africa to the Marquesas and across the tropical Pacific to southern Japan, throughout Micronesia and east to Hawaii.
+- Occurs in the Indo-Pacific from the Red Sea and East Africa across the tropical Pacific to southern Japan, throughout Micronesia and Hawaii.

-- Juvenile lives on clear coastal reefs with algae growth.
+- Juveniles live on clear coastal reefs with algae growth.

-- Adult prefers shallow reef slopes adjacent to deep water.
+- Adults prefer shallow reef slopes adjacent to deep water.

 - Found in channels, moats, lagoons and seaward reefs, particularly in areas with strong surges, preferring depths usually no greater than about 33 feet (10 m).